-Other net losses are all those incurred from the 1991 income year onwards (including any net loss arising from excess imputation credits) and any net losses that were not limited before 1991.
+Other net losses are all those incurred from the 1991 income year onwards, including any net loss arising from excess imputation credits, and any net losses that were not limited before 1991.

-Write the total of all specified activity net losses and other net losses the company can bring forward to 2019 in Box 25A, and the amount the company has offset against 2019 income in Box 25B.
+Write the total of all specified activity net losses and other net losses the company can bring forward to 2021 in Box 27A, and the amount the company has offset against 2021 income in Box 27B.

-If the company can't offset any net losses in the 2019 income year, write "0.00" in Box 25B.
+If the company cannot offset any net losses in the 2021 income year write "0.00" in Box 27B.

-You should be able to find the amount of net loss the company has to bring forward on the loss notice sent to you with the company's 2018 income tax assessment.
-If you don't have a loss notice, enter the details from your own records.
+You should be able to find the amount of net loss the company has to bring forward on the loss notice sent to you with the company's 2020 income tax assessment.
+If you do not have a loss notice, enter the details from your own records.

-Question 26 Total income after net losses brought forward
+Question 28 Total income after net losses brought forward